 News and updates - Ron Shuhatovich:

-Menorah Mivtachim's Offer to Purchase Shikun & Binui Holdings Accepted
+Barnea & Co.
+Represented Menorah Mivtachim in its Accepted Offer to Purchase Shikun & Binui Holdings

 Menorah Mivtachim Group participated in and won a competitive process conducted by Shikun & Binui for the sale of its holdings in the companies leading the Carmel Tunnels and Netivi Hatzafon Projects.
 The group was represented by Adv.
 Inon Yogev, a partner in Barnea & Co.'s Infrastructure and Project Finance Department.